solo-system/solo-system.github.io/home.md

 ---
 layout: page
-title: home
+title: 1-Home
 permalink: /home/
 ---

-# What is it for.
+# What is it for

 The SOLO is an autonomous outdoor audio recorder for unattended, long-term, and continuous environmental monitoring.

-# What it comprises.
+# What it comprises

 The SOLO comprises of a microphone, mini-computer and battery, with data being stored on a SD card.
 It is protected by a weatherproof